 What is Electrolysis?

 Electrolysis is a process where chemical changes occur at the electrodes (cathode or anode) due to the passage of electricity passes through the electrolytic solution.
 In chemistry, the process of electrolysis is carried out by oxidation reduction or redox reaction by which the substance losses or gains electrons.
-Electrolysis technology is a commercially important process for the extraction or purification of metals (copper, nickel, silver, gold) from their naturally occurring ores or minerals by using electrolytic cell reaction.
+Electrolysis technology is a commercially important process for the extraction or purification of metals (copper, nickel, silver, gold) from their naturally occurring ores or minerals by using electrolytic cell reactions.

 Electrolysis of hydrochloric acid